 Additional bedtime couples exercises and tips for better intimacy

-Here are some amazing bedtime routines to incorporate in your daily lives for better intimacy:
+Here are some amazing bedtime routines to incorporate into your daily lives for better intimacy:

-- Keep your phones away: Not only is keeping the phone away great for your relationship, having zero electronic light is also beneficial for sleep hygiene as well.
+- Keep your phones away: Not only is keeping the phone away great for your relationship but having zero electronic light is also beneficial for sleep hygiene as well.
 It will really work wonders for the quality of sleep that you’ll be able to get.

 Prioritize your connection with your partner for some time before you doze off – talk about the day, your feelings or anything else that’s on your mind.
 Make sure to switch off the phones or light a few fragrant candles or two to bond better.

-- Sleep naked: Taking all your clothes off before you sleep has proven health benefits (it regulates cortisol, is great for genital health, and improves skin quality too).
+- Sleep naked: Taking all your clothes off before you sleep has proven health benefits (it regulates cortisol, is great for genital health and improves skin quality too).
+This is one of the best couples sex therapy exercises.
 Additionally, it also allows you and your partner to have more skin on skin contact which results in the release of oxytocin.
-Plus, it makes having sex in the morning so much more easier!
+Plus, it makes having sex in the morning so much easier!

 - Massage each other: Massaging each other is a great routine to keep!
 Imagine you’ve had a tough day and are being pampered by your partner with a loving massage.
 Whatever your reason, massage is a great tool for enhanced relaxation before bedtime and couples connection.